yegor256/blog/_posts/2015/oct/2015-10-16-ridley-scott-and-joseph-goebbels.md

 the general rule.
 The rule is simple: project management is not important if we're all good friends.

+{% quote The truth is that you are not going to get anywhere if you follow the spirit of this movie %}

 Ridley Scott is telling us that in a perfect organization, such as [NASA](https://www.nasa.gov/), everybody **loves** everyone; that's why they can get a man from Mars without